Russian cross (demography)

-The Russian Cross is the name of a demographic trend that occurred in Russia and many other countries of the former Warsaw Pact.
-In Russia, starting in 1988, birth rates among native Russians (as well as most other ethnic groups of the European part of the former Soviet Union) were declining, while from 1991 (when Soviet Union collapsed) the death rates started climbing.
+A Russian cross, also known as a death cross, is the name of a demographic trend that occurred in Russia and many other countries of the former Warsaw Pact.
+In Russia, starting in 1988, birth rates among native Russians (as well as most other ethnic groups of the European part of the former Soviet Union) were declining, while from 1991 (at the time of the dissolution of the Soviet Union) the death rates started climbing.

 In 1992, the number of deaths exceeded the number of births and continued to do so to a greater or lesser degree until 2013.
 When this trend is plotted on a line graph starting from the mid-1980s, the lines cross in 1992, hence the name.

 Contributing factors

 Scientists have tried to connect the causative link between the two trends through the catastrophic growth of alcohol consumption that took place in Russia since the end of the Soviet Union and the subsequent deregulation of the Russian alcohol market.

 It has been demonstrated that this is connected with the fact that post-Soviet Russia experiences one of the world's highest prevalences of alcohol-related diseases, contributing to high mortality rates in this region.
 Reduction in alcohol-related problems in Russia could have strong effects on mortality decline.
 Andrey Korotayev and Daria Khaltourina have analyzed the plausibility of the application of general principles of alcohol policy to the Russian Federation.

 They have shown that alcohol policy approaches could be implemented in the same ways as in other countries.
 In addition, according to Korotayev, there should be special attention to decreasing distilled spirits consumption, illegal alcohol production, non-beverage alcohol consumption, and enforcement of current governmental regulations.

-Other factors explaining the Russian Cross include:
+Other factors explaining the Russian cross include: